Adaptive traffic light control in Kuopio

 Implementation of the system and adjustments

-The implementation of the system began in the spring 2021 from Tasavallankatu and moved forward from there to Savilahdentie and Puijonlaaksontie.
-However, adjustments are still required.
+The implementation of the system began in the spring 2021 from Tasavallankatu and proceeded from there to Savilahdentie and Puijonlaaksontie.
+However, occasional adjustments are still required.

 Adaptive system operation